logicalbomb/puzzle-attack/docs/puzzle-attack-task-list.md

 ---

 ### INPUT-002: Block Swapping
-**Description:** Allow player to swap adjacent blocks
+**Description:** Allow player to swap the two blocks under the cursor

 **Context:** Core mechanic of match-3 games.
+The cursor covers two horizontal blocks.

 **Requirements:**
-- Press SPACE to select first block
+- Press SPACE to swap the two blocks under the cursor
-- Arrow key to choose direction
-- Swap with adjacent block (only orthogonal, not diagonal)
+- Cursor position determines which blocks are swapped: (x, y) and (x+1, y)
+- Swap always succeeds (no swap-back if no match is created)
 - Animate swap (blocks slide to new positions)
-- If swap creates no match, swap back
 - Only one swap can happen at a time

 **Success Criteria:**
-- Blocks swap smoothly
+- Blocks swap smoothly when SPACE is pressed
-- Invalid swaps are prevented (diagonal, edge of board)
 - Swap animation takes ~0.2 seconds
 - Board state updates correctly
+- Swaps persist regardless of whether a match occurs

 **Files to Modify:**
 - `src/client/input.c`